tr-igem/esmuflily/docs/internals-metadata.md

     The default is "Ekmelos" (should be changed to "Bravura").

-*   Read the command-line option `ekmmetadata` or the variable `ekmMetadata` for the metadata location PRIVATE_DIR.
+*   Read the command-line option `ekmmetadata` or the variable `ekmMetadata` for the metadata location PRIVATE_LOC.
     The default is #f.

 *   If the cache file "ekmd-FNAME.scm" exists, load it and set the